sinemad/cppm-acme-cert-manager/docs/02-how-it-works.md

 `cert_usage`, and `_links` — no fingerprint or subject field.
-The script computes SHA-256 fingerprints from the `cert_file` PEM in each entry using `openssl x509 -fingerprint -sha256`, building a lookup map to match against the LE CA certs.
+The script computes SHA-256 fingerprints from the `cert_file` PEM in each entry using `openssl x509 -fingerprint -sha256`, building a lookup map to match against the bundled ACME CA certs.
 This allows reliable detection of existing entries and accurate flag checking before any PATCH or POST is attempted.

 **POST body schema:**
 ```json